zhalisher/Web2Assignment1/README.md

 * /contact.html contact us page where user can send a message
 * /test.html a test page created to check if the message from contact.html were sent successfully (temporary)
 * /randomroute if user types for random route that doesnt exist, error message 404 would occure
+* /item/id returns information about a specific item based on its id
+* /api/info returns inrofmation about project itself

 ## Contact form details
 The contact page includes